 MCA vs PGDCA:

-MCA (Masters of Computer Applications) is a 3-year post graduate degree program.
-It is related to study of software and its application.
+MCA (Masters of Computer Applications) is a 3-year post-graduate degree program.
+It is related to the study of software and its application.
 It is also related to the topics of designing and programming.
-Any graduate can take admission in MCA, however the eligibility and criteria can differ with institutes and universities.
+Any graduate can take admission in MCA, however, the eligibility and criteria can differ with institutes and universities.
 Most of the institutes conducts entrance exams for the admission process of MCA.
-Any aspirant of MCA can get job into any IT company or any other company such as software developer, Software consultant, software engineer, systems analyst etc. Any MCA degree holder can also join other different fields also such as a teacher in any institute.
+Any aspirant of MCA can get a job into any IT company or any other company such as software developer, Software consultant, software engineer, systems analyst, etc. Any MCA degree holder can also join other different fields also such as a teacher in any institute.

-PGDCA (Post Graduate Diploma in Computer Applications) is 1 to 2 year post graduate diploma program.
+PGDCA (Post Graduate Diploma in Computer Applications) is a 1 to the 2-year post-graduate diploma program.
 This diploma program is quite similar to MCA, as the topics to study in both the courses are pretty much same.
 The job opportunities are also much identical, but the salary package doing after PGDCA is much lesser than after doing MCA.
 Under PGDCA we learn just the fundamentals and some basics of programming and designing.
-In this program any graduate can take admission directly.
+In this program, any graduate can take admission directly.

-The basic difference between these two courses is that MCA is the in depth study related to software while PGDCA is a fundamental study related to software.
+The basic difference between these two courses is that MCA is an in-depth study related to software while PGDCA is a fundamental study related to software.

-There are some more degree courses which has there own diploma opponents such as BBA (Bachelor of Business Administration) is an undergraduate degree course while DBA (Diploma in Business Administration) is the diploma, MBA (Masters in Business Administration) is the post graduate degree course while PGDM (Post Graduate Diploma in Management) is a post graduate diploma course and BCA (Bachelor of Computer Applications) is also a undergraduate degree course while DCA (Diploma in Computer Applications) is a diploma course.
+There are some more degree courses which has there own diploma opponents such as BBA (Bachelor of Business Administration) is an undergraduate degree course while DBA (Diploma in Business Administration) is the diploma, MBA (Masters in Business Administration) is the postgraduate degree course while PGDM (Post Graduate Diploma in Management) is a post-graduate diploma course and BCA (Bachelor of Computer Applications) is also an undergraduate degree course while DCA (Diploma in Computer Applications) is a diploma course.

-After taking a look on all the aspects of degree and diploma courses we can say that which type is going to be suitable for an aspirant it depends on given situation, as we can say that any one who is good in studies but he/she can’t be able to continue his/her studies due to their personal reasons after matriculation then he/she can go for polytechnic.
-But in the long run, if the situation is normal, then the aspirant has to go for degree courses rather than diploma because in the long run the in depth knowledge of the topic always plays a vital role to tackle the challenges.
-So analyze you present situation and go with one you think will suit you best.
+After taking a look on all the aspects of degree and diploma courses we can say that which type is going to be suitable for an aspirant it depends on given situation, as we can say that anyone who is good in studies but he/she can’t be able to continue his/her studies due to their personal reasons after matriculation then he/she can go for polytechnic.
+But in the long run, if the situation is normal, then the aspirant has to go for degree courses rather than diploma because in the long run the in-depth knowledge of the topic always plays a vital role to tackle the challenges.
+To analyze your present situation and go with the one you think will suit you best.
 All the best.